How To Get An Independent Educational Evaluation

 The assessments are arguably the most important part of the IEP process.
 Understand the various assessments that are needed.
 If you can afford to pay for any assessment to be performed by a private evaluator, this is where to spend your money.
 Be sure to ask the private evaluator to include intervention strategies and recommendations for the supplementary aides and services your child should have at school.

-Take a moment to watch these webinars presented by Audrey Vernick, our Director of Education Advocacy and Training.
-These webinars from the Family Voices of California are intended to provide information to help parents and professionals advocate for special education programs and services for children after brain surgery.
+In addition, these webinars for Family Voices of California by Audrey Vernick, our Director of Patient and Family Advocacy, are intended to provide information to help parents and professionals advocate for special education programs and services for children after brain surgery: